wncc/backend-101/Temp.md

 Before moving forward, let's have a look at the SQL data generated so far.
 In order to do so we need to install **SQLite Viewer**.<br>
 Now, to view `auth_user`open the `db.sqlite` file.

-It's time to create our first webapp in Django.
+It's time to create our first Djangoapp.
 Type the following command in your shell.
 ```shell
 python manage.py startapp myapp
 ```
 This will create a folder in your working directory by the name `myapp`.
 This folder will contain multiple python files.<br>
 Within the same folder we will now create a `url.py` file and type in the following code.

 ```python
 from django.urls import path
 from .views import test